oracle-devrel/kubeflow-oke/README.md

     10.0.10.48    Ready    node    19m   v1.23.4
   ```

-  > If you see the node's information, then the configuration was successful.
+  When all three nodes are `Ready`, your OKE install has finished successfully.

 2. Install Kubeflow with a single command

-        cd $HOME/kubeflow_1.6
+        cd $HOME/kubeflow-1.6
         while ! $HOME/kustomize build example | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done

-> Installation takes about 10 to 15 min.
+Installation usually takes between 10 to 15 minutes.

-To check that all Kubeflow-related Pods are ready, use the following commands:
+Use the following commands to check if all the pods related to Kubeflow are ready:

   ```bash
 kubectl get pods -n cert-manager